conduits-link/backend/readme.md

 ### Set up MySQL Database

+If you want to test offline, you can do so with MySQL by following the instructions below.

 See [here](https://dev.mysql.com/doc/mysql-getting-started/en/) for the MySQL Getting Started docs, or follow the steps below.

 * First, install MySQL and set up your root account – see [here](https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing) for download links and details.

+* Inside this directory, run:
+    ```bash
+    pip install mysqlclient
+    ```

 * Check your MySQL installation works properly by logging in as root.
 In your terminal, run:
   ```bash